quarksuite/legacy/README.md

 ### Your Data, Your Way

 I’ve deliberately built Quarksuite not to be opinionated about **how** you generate your baseline system data.
 You can have your system in one big file, or you can categorize colors, content, and composition in many files.
-In fact, Quarksuite is designed to disappear after its job is done.
+In fact, Quarksuite is designed to disappear when it’s job is done.

 ## Features